Due to our limited funding, there aren’t many of us. But what we lack in numbers we make up in enthusiasm and knowledge!

 Isaac St Clair-Burns

-Isaac graduated from Murdoch University in 2015 with First Class Honours in Law.
-His thesis examined the role of Climate Change litigation in the regulation of greenhouse gas emissions in Australia and the U.S.
+I graduated from Murdoch University in 2015 with First Class Honours in Law.
+My thesis examined the role of climate change litigation in the regulation of greenhouse gas emissions in Australia and the U.S.

-Isaac commenced with the Environmental Defender’s Office of WA (EDOWA) as a volunteer in October 2015.
-He was an inaugural Piddington Justice fellow and completed his Practical Legal Training with EDOWA.
-He was admitted in the Supreme Court of WA in November 2016 and commenced as a Restricted Practitioner with EDOWA from Jan 2016.
+I commenced with the Environmental Defender’s Office of WA as a volunteer in October 2015.
+I was an inaugural Piddington Justice fellow and completed my Practical Legal Training with the EDO.
+I was admitted in November 2016 and commenced as a Restricted Practitioner in January 2017.